 (ARS, RT) to 12% (MLR) using three months and 6% (ARS, RT) to 7% (MLR) using six months of observations.
 Using twelve months of observations, all regional bias magnitudes are within 3%, including Alaska (Figure 9a-g).
-A potential factor impacting the results for Alaska is the quality of the observations.
-While the automated quality-control techniques discussed in Section 2.1 remove periods of nonvarying wind speeds due to outages or icing, they may not capture more subtle impacts on the observations, such as partial icing of the anemometers.

 On average, using RT with one month of observations degrades the ERA5 median correlations in all regions.
-Considering all sites, MLR tends to improve on the ERA5 correlations using one month of observations, while ARS performs similarly to ERA5 (Figure 5de).
+Considering all sites, MLR tends to improve on the ERA5 correlations using one month of observations, while ARS performs similarly to ERA5 (Figure 5c).
 However, when exploring correlation on a regional scale, MLR performs similarly to ERA5 using one month of observations in all regions except the West, while ARS performs similarly to ERA5 in the Pacific Northwest, Midwest, and Northeast and disimproves relative to ERA5 at all other regions (Figure 9h-n).